Electrodynamics of correlated electron systems: Techniques

 \subsection{Microwaves}

-Until recently measurements in the microwave range (100 MHz - 100 GHz) were performed almost entirely using microwave cavity resonator techniques. \footnote{At lower frequencies (kHz and MHz), measurements can be performed by attaching contacts to samples and the complex conductivity can be measured by lock-in techniques, network analyzers, and impedance analyzers.
-Such methods become problematic in the GHz range however, as wavelengths become comparable to various measurement dimensions (sample size, microwave connector dimensions, cable lengths), and capacitive and inductive effects become appreciable.} In microwave cavity resonance techniques, one is less sensitive to such considerations as the sample forms part of a resonance circuit, which dominates the measurement configuration.
+A standard measurement tool in the microwave range (100 MHz - 100 GHz) is microwave resonant cavity techniques.
+At lower frequencies (kHz and MHz), measurements can be performed by attaching contacts to samples and the complex conductivity can be measured by lock-in techniques, network analyzers, and impedance analyzers.
+Such methods become problematic in the GHz range however, as wavelengths become comparable to various measurement dimensions (sample size, microwave connector dimensions, cable lengths), and capacitive and inductive effects become appreciable.
+In microwave cavity resonance techniques, one is less sensitive to such considerations as the sample forms part of a resonance circuit, which dominates the measurement configuration.
 Typically one measures transmission through a cavity, which is only possible when at resonance.
 The technique is widely used for the study of dielectric and magnetic properties of materials in the GHz range, because of its high sensitivity and relative simplicity.

 A microwave resonator is typically an enclosed hollow space of cylindrical or rectangular shape machined from high-conductivity metal (typically copper or superconducting metals) with interior dimensions comparable to the free-space wavelength.
 On resonance, an electromagnetic standing wave pattern is set up inside the cavity.
 One characterizes the resonance characteristics of the cavity, both with and without a sample inside.
 Upon sample introduction the resonance's center frequency shifts and it broadens.
 From the shifting and broadening, one can define a complex frequency shift, which with knowledge of the sample size and shape allows one to quantify the complex conductivity directly.
 For instance, in the limit of very thin films, the center frequency shift is proportional to $\sigma_2$ and the broadening is proportional to $\sigma_1$.
 For samples much thicker than the skin or penetration depth, different relations apply \cite{Klein93a}.
 The fact that the measurements are performed ``on resonance" means that a very high sensitivity is achieved.
 The technique does have the considerable disadvantage that only discrete frequencies can be accesses, as one is limited to the standing wave resonance frequencies of the cavity, which means that true spectroscopy is not possible.
 In such measurements one typically determines a sample's complex conductivity as a function of temperature at some finite fixed frequency (See Figs. \ref{NbSurface}, \ref{YBCO2} and \ref{YBCO1}).